utkarshh18/Decentralised-application/README.md

 # Decentralised-application
-a basic decentralized application using blockchain
+a basic decentralized app using blockchain concept application